shubham-shewale/aws-centralized-inspection/SECURITY.md

 ### Defense in Depth

-The architecture implements multiple layers of security controls:
+The architecture implements multiple layers of security controls with recent enhancements:

 ```mermaid
 graph TD